-Staring down at the monumental slice of Hula Pie at Duke's Waikiki, I felt many things.
+I felt many things while staring down at the monumental slice of Kimo's Original Hula Pie at Duke's Waikiki.

-Shock and awe at the towering portion, a mountain of macadamia nut ice cream on a chocolate cookie crust, topped with hot chocolate fudge and fresh macadamia nuts.
+Shock and awe at the towering portion, a mountain of macadamia nut ice cream on a chocolate cookie crust, topped with hot chocolate fudge, whipped cream, and macadamia nuts.

 Appreciation for my friend Laura (and her mom), who'd implored me to try it after learning I was heading to Honolulu.